shimamura-sakura/yuris_decompiler/README.md

 - no variable names
 - no macro
-- currently, all globals go into one data/script/global.yst
+- all globals go into the first empty script, or into a created data/script/global.yst (mostly eris/global.yst where they most possibly original stayed)
-    theoretically it is possible to split them into their respective files, but it just works now.

 ## Thank You